Generation Names Timeline

 The births from 1883 to 1900 belong to the lost generation.

 The term “lost generation” came from a statement.
 “All of you young people who served in the war. . . .
 You are all a lost generation.”
 (Gertrude Stein, A Movable Feast)

-The Lost Generation was the first generation to be labelled in history.
+The Lost Generation was the first generation to be labeled in history.

 Interbellum Generation (1901-1913)

-People born in those ages were too young to serve and fight for World War I...
-They were also too old to fight for World War II.
+People born in those ages were too young to serve and fight in World War I...
+They were also too old to fight in World War II.